fiskl-accounting/help-docs/docs/content-design/site-style-guide.md

    - Write topics that can stand alone
    - Use cross-linking to connect related information

-3. Include a "What's Next" section at the end of each topic to guide users
+3. Include a "What's Next" section at the end of each topic to guide users.
+This can be partily achieved but structuring the documentation so that the next / previous fulfill this purpose automatically

 4. Use task-based titles for how-to content (e.g., "How to Connect Your Bank Account")